nathaneltitane/dextop/README.md

 **User information and distribution preferences are captured throughout the setup process to set up the container's user profile, home directory and other parameters.**

-Dextop automatically detects and processes any external media mounts and adds them to your container.
+Dextop automatically detects and processes any external media mounts, adds them to your container and lables them in your file browser's bookmarks.

-**User input is still required to give Termux storage access permissions and this can only be done through user interaction.
+**User input is still required to give Termux storage and installation access permissions when required and this can only be done through user interaction.
 There are no workarounds!**

+Storage:

-You should press 'Allow' when prompted during the setup to grant this permission.
+Press 'Allow' when prompted during the setup to grant the storage permission.

 ### Customization: